RommelTJ/ProjectDartboard/README.md

 One of the most challenging aspects of this project was accurately mapping dart positions to their correct scores:

 - **The Core Problem**: While our model excels at detecting darts (99.1% mAP50), precisely determining which segment and ring a dart has landed in proved exceptionally difficult:
     - The camera views the dartboard at an angle, creating perspective distortion
     - Circular dartboard appears as an ellipse in the camera view
     - Segment boundaries aren't straight lines in the distorted view
     - Different lighting conditions can affect dart tip visibility

 - **Attempted Solutions**:
     - **Calibration Points**: Initially implemented a system to mark key points (center, bulls, rings) and calculate distances/ratios
     - **Homography Transformation**: Tried to use a mathematical transformation to correct for perspective distortion
     - **Computer Vision Segmentation**: Attempted to detect segment boundaries directly from the image
     - **Neural Network Approach**: Considered training a second model just for scoring

 - **Current Solution**: A pragmatic manual adjustment system
     - Implemented adjustable parameters for rotation, scaling, and positioning
     - Added a debug overlay to visualize scoring boundaries and dart positions
     - Created simple manual offset controls to fine-tune detection
     - This approach allows quick visual adjustments without complex mathematics

 - **Lessons Learned**:
     - Sometimes simpler approaches are more robust than mathematically elegant ones
     - Visual debugging tools are essential for fine-tuning spatial algorithms
     - User-adjustable parameters provide flexibility for different mounting positions
     - A well-designed overlay can make complex scoring intuitive to adjust

 #### The ONNX vs PyTorch Mystery 🕵️
 During our hackathon implementation, we encountered an unexpected challenge that demonstrates the importance of real-world testing:

 - **Initial Approach**: We initially integrated the ONNX model format, which is optimized for cross-platform deployment and efficiency
 - **Mysterious Behavior**: Despite our excellent training metrics (99.1% mAP50), the model struggled in production:
     - Detected non-dart objects with low confidence values (max 40%)
     - Generated bounding boxes with unrealistic dimensions
     - Failed to consistently detect actual darts on the board

 - **Debugging Process**:
     - Added detailed logging to all components
     - Implemented a togglable debug overlay to visualize detections
     - Tested with different confidence thresholds
     - Verified input/output dimensions and preprocessing steps

 - **The Solution**: Switching from ONNX to the original PyTorch model format
     - The PyTorch model immediately showed dramatically improved results
     - Confidence scores for dart detections jumped from ~40% to >90%
     - False positives disappeared entirely

 - **Root Cause Analysis**: While we still don't know exactly why the ONNX conversion affected performance so dramatically, we suspect:
     - Possible precision loss during conversion, especially for the specialized OBB (Oriented Bounding Box) detection format
     - Subtle differences in how ONNX Runtime handles tensor operations compared to PyTorch

+- **Future Experiments**: We plan to explore several paths to maintain the performance while gaining ONNX efficiency:
+    - Test YOLOv8 OBB as an alternative, which may have more mature ONNX export support
+    - Experiment with different ONNX export parameters and opset versions
+    - Investigate disabling specific optimizations during conversion that might affect OBB detection

 - **Key Takeaway**: Always test your models in real-world conditions with the exact inputs they'll receive in production.
 Even with excellent training metrics, deployment formats can significantly impact performance.

 ### Running the Application